Pre-signed URLs

 The subsection provides code examples for generating pre-signed URLs.

-To show the principle of generating and signing requests to Object Storage, the examples do not use AWS SDKs.
-For examples of using the AWS SDK and other tools, see Examples of getting a pre-signed link in the Object Storage tools.
+To show the principle of generating and signing requests to Object Storage, these examples do not use AWS SDKs.
+For examples that use the Yandex Cloud CLI, AWS CLI, and AWS SDKs, refer to these pages:

 import datetime